princomp/princomp.github.io/source/lectures/data/dictionary.md

 Hence, computing an index requires to

 - start from the hash of the key, as computed by `GetHashCode`,
-- "shift" the hash if a collision happened, by adding something to it,
+- take its absolute value (since a `GetHashCode` can return negative values),
-- take the absolute value of the resulting number (since a `GetHashCode` can return negative values),
+- "shift" the hash if a collision happened (possibly multiple times), by adding something to it,
 - take the remainder of dividing this number by `table.Length`, to make sure we produce a "valid" index.

 All together, this guarantee that the index we produced is positive, and less than `table.Length`.